SecondRecipe

 Home » Desserts » Cakes & biscuits

 Baking has increased multifold with the pandemic.
 However, we should not depend on chocolate and eggs for making yummy cookies and biscuits.
 We can also bake them gluten-free or vegan.
 Yes, it still tastes yummy.
-When you look around, most commercial biscuits contain maida and butter.
-They taste great once a while but are no good on a daily basis.
+When you look around, most commercial biscuits contain all purpose flour and too much white sugar They taste great once a while but are no good on a daily basis.
 Hence, we wanted to make something which was eggless and gluten-free for a change.
 Ragi or Nachni is a good flour for baking cookies.
-It looks like chocolate yet has a earthen taste to it.
+Finger millet flour cookies look like chocolate but has an earthen taste to it.
 It is also a great way to have millets.
 I had seen many such ragi biscuits in India ,but lacked awareness back then.
-Ragi was supposed to be a food for diabetics.
+Ragi is great for diabetics too.
+Also refer to our guide on millets to learn about different kinds of millets.

 As I researched more, I found that most millet cookies which were produced commercially contained wheat.
 I have also seen chocolate ragi biscuits in the market.
 However, great chocolate may taste, we did not want to get too attached to it.